sagarwal2425/Digital-Calculator/README.md

 # Digital Calculator

-The goal of this project is to build a Graphical user interface for digital calculator using Java Swing.
+• Developed a Graphical User Interface for Digital Calculator using Java Swing and Java Abstract Window Toolkit.

 # Libraries used:
 • Java Swing